SystemAir Revolution Vector EC Fans

 Because they are so powerful, you need to use Acoustic Ducting with them.
 Once fitted with acoustic ducting, they are actually slightly quieter than most other fans, see below.Are they really that much more efficient than other fans?

 Yes, they really are.
+The air coming through the Revolution fan on the left exits in almost a straight line - this really helps with airflow through the ducting.
+It lessens friction so is more efficient, and also reduces noise when used with acoustic ducting.
 The frictionless magnet system is in a different class to the tradional motors that exist in most normal fans, and the internal design of the dual fan blades does something really neat with the airflow, take a look at the bullet shaped airflow of the Vector EC fan on the left in this video:

 Yep, thy're pretty much plug and play, take a look at the PDF attachment at the top of the page and this video: